 This course introduces students to the principles of marketing within the context of a dynamic business environment and expands upon the concept of marketing as a value creating function.
 Students will learn marketing theories and examine the methods marketers use to provide value to customers, business enterprises, non-profit organizations, and society in an ethical and socially responsible manner.
 Ethical decision-making is emphasized.
 Specific topics include strategic planning, marketing research, consumer behavior, targeting, segmentation, product development, distribution, pricing, and advertising/promotion.
+Prerequisite: ACT 101 Financial Accounting and ECN 101 Principles of Macroeconomics and ECN 102

-Prerequisite: ACT 101 Financial Accounting and ECN 101 Principles of Macroeconomics and ECN 102 Principles of Microeconomics and MTH 144 Statistical Analysis or MTH 104 Statistical Methods Meets general academic requirement W when offered as 240.
+Prerequisite: ACT 101 Financial Accounting and ECN 101 Principles of Macroeconomics and ECN 102 Principles of Microeconomics and MTH 119 Statistical Analysis or MTH 104 Statistical Methods Meets general academic requirement W when offered as 240.